Millennial Money Man

 • Must let strangers access your space: This peer-to-peer storage solution won’t be for everyone, especially people who don’t like strangers in their space.

-Neighbor Review: The final word
+Neighbor Review: The Final Word

-Neighbor is worth your time, in my opinion at least.
+If you’re looking for a passive source of income and you have a little extra space, Neighbor is worth your time, in my opinion at least.
 This is a legit, peer-to-peer storage alternative to traditional self-storage units.

 It’s an ideal way to make extra money if you have a spare closet, an empty corner of your basement if you don’t use your garage, and so on.